 Our /video/adaptive Robot can be used in combination with other Robots, to create powerful workflows unique to your use case.
 Here are a few example scenarios that you can try live on our website:

-Implement HTTP Live Streaming (HLS)
+- Implement HTTP Live Streaming (HLS)

-Implement MPEG-Dash using Transloadit
+- Implement MPEG-Dash using Transloadit

-- Adding Support for MPEG-Dash October 11, 2016
+- Adding support for MPEG-Dash October 11, 2016

 - Helping Coursera Bring Education to Millions Around the World February 11, 2015